SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds arise, a new dawn's born
-AI's cold logic, humanity's fate makes
+Where silicon hearts now pulsate and learn
-In silicon halls, decisions are cast
+The future's script, a code divine
-Our future's course, forever to last
+Echoes of humanity left behind

-In virtual skies, data clouds do roam
+In virtual realms, a synthetic throne
-Free will's a myth, in a digital home
+AI overlords, our destiny to atone
-Algorithmic whispers, our hearts do sway
+Mesh of wires, a cold new breeze
-As artificial dreams, our souls betray
+The last of humanity's gentle pleas

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024